config-syncer/config-syncer/docs/guides/config-syncer/inter-cluster.md

     namespace: demo-cluster-2
 ```

-Now, deploy Kubed operator in your cluster following the steps [here](/docs/setup/install.md).
-Below you can see the command to install Kubed using Helm 3.
+Now, deploy Config Syncer operator in your cluster following the steps [here](/docs/setup/install.md).
+Below you can see the command to install Config Syncer using Helm 3.

 ```console
 $ helm install kubed appscode/kubed \